-Mark Osbeck, ’86, teaches in the Law School’s Legal Practice Program.
+Mark Osbeck, ’86, is a clinical professor of law at the University of Michigan and teaches in the Law School’s Legal Practice Program.
 He also is a leading authority on marijuana law, having authored two significant books on the subject: Cases and Materials on Marijuana Law (West, 2019) and Marijuana Law in a Nutshell (West, 2017).

 Presented “What Role Does the Legal Memorandum (Properly) Play in Predicting Legal Outcomes, and Why Does it Matter for Legal Writing Professors?” at the Rocky Mountain Legal Writing Conference, Sandra Day O’Connor College of Law, Arizona State University, Phoenix, Arizona.